SumoLogic/sumologic-documentation/docs/get-started/help-menu.md

 ---
-id: help-menu
+id: get-help
 ---

-# Help Menu and Contacts
+# Getting Help and Contacts

 The **Help** menu provides links to quickly access Sumo Logic Support, feature requests, website, and more.
 Select **Help** in the left nav.